serhii-londar/open-source-mac-os-apps/README.md

 <a id="csv"></a>
 #### 📊 CSV (1)
-- [TableTool](https://github.com/jakob/TableTool) - simple CSV editor for the macOS.
+- [TableTool](https://github.com/jakob/TableTool) - A simple CSV editor for macOS.

   <details>
   <summary>More</summary>